postsharp/Metalama.Documentation/content/conceptual/aspects/ide/code-fixes.md

 The aspect uses the <xref:Metalama.Framework.Diagnostics.IDiagnosticSink.Suggest*> method to add a code fix suggestion for all properties not yet annotated with `[NotToString]`.

-[!metalama-sample ~/code/Metalama.Documentation.SampleCode.AspectFramework/ToStringWithSimpleCodeFix.cs name="ToString aspect with simple code fix"]
+[!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/ToStringWithSimpleCodeFix.cs name="ToString aspect with simple code fix"]

 ## Building multi-step code fixes